Hermione Gingold: Last years

-In 1969, she co-starred in Winter of the Witch, a film made for the Learning Corporation of America.
-It was based on Wende and Harry Devlin's Old Black Witch! picturebook.
+In 1969, she co-starred in Winter of the Witch, a film made for the Learning Corporation of America, based on Wende and Harry Devlin's Old Black Witch! picturebook.
 The film is narrated by Burgess Meredith.
 Gingold played a gloomy, bad witch who becomes a good witch when a young boy and his mother move into her house.
-She cooks magic pancakes that make people happy and the three of them turn their living room into a successful pancake parlor.
+She cooks magic pancakes that make people happy, and the three of them turn their living room into a successful pancake parlor.
 The witch tells the boy that she became good because people are already scared nowadays, and that she will go on being good until everyone is happy and they need her to scare them again.

 In 1972, she was among the guests in David Winters' musical television special The Special London Bridge Special, starring Tom Jones, and Jennifer O'Neill.

 Gingold was a member of the original 1973 Broadway cast of Stephen Sondheim's A Little Night Music in the role of the elderly Mme.
 Armfeldt.
 Clive Barnes wrote "Hermione Gingold is immeasurably grande dame as the almost Proustian hostess (I haven't loved her so much since she sang about the Borgia orgies 30 years ago)."
 When the production transferred to London in 1975, Gingold reprised the role, and later played it in the film version of the musical (1977).

 At the age of 77, Gingold made her operatic début, joining the San Francisco Opera to play the spoken role of the Duchess of Crackenthorp in Donizetti's La fille du régiment in 1975.
 In 1977, she took over the narrator's role in Side by Side by Sondheim on Broadway.
 After the New York run, the show toured the U.S. In Kansas City, Gingold suffered an accident that broke her knee and dislocated her arm; these injuries brought her performing career to an end.
 Still, she appeared in a 1980s Goya commercial for its drink Coca Goya Colada, shaking the two cans like maracas.